chipcullen/chipcullen_com/src/posts/how-to-add-a-dynamic-social-image-to-eleventy-with-cloudinary.md

 ---
-title: 'How I built dynamic social media images in Eleventy using Cloudinary'
+title: How I built dynamic social media images in Eleventy using Cloudinary
-date: 2025-05-09T08:00:00-04:00
-permalink: 'how-I-built-dynamic-social-media-images-in-eleventy-using-cloudinary/'
-description: 'My not very sophisticated but very understandable approach to making social media share images for a blog in Eleventy.'
+description: My not very sophisticated but very understandable approach to making social media share images for a blog in Eleventy.
+date: 2025-05-09T12:00:00+00:00
 draft: true
-tags: [eleventy]
+tags:
+  - eleventy
+permalink: how-I-built-dynamic-social-media-images-in-eleventy-using-cloudinary/
 ---
 For this blog, I have added dynamically generated social media images (think: `<meta property="og:image" ...`) based on the title of each post.
 There are many elegant solutions out there for this.

 I didn't use any of them.